-Ian has climbed Kilimanjaro 35+ times to date and available to help you prepare for your climb.
+Ian has climbed Kilimanjaro 37+ times to date and available to help you prepare for your climb.
 We encourage you to read our blog post on our approach to summit night.
 This will help you understand what training you need to be building up too.
 We have the inside knowledge and are here to help.
 We are happy to talk specifically on your personal needs as not everyone is starting from the same base fitness.
+Learn more.

 Make Sure you Have the Right Physical Conditioning

 Despite being a mountain which is accessible to most people and not just experienced trekkers, you must prepare.
 This is important to understand!
 If you are used to hiking up and down hills with a weighted backpack, while covering long distances in difficult terrain, then you have less training to do.
 However, if you are older or not used to hiking, but consider yourself to have good overall fitness, then you will have more specific training to do.
 Kilimanjaro is a long slog, so you need to be doing more specific training geared towards hills and stairs, building your muscle memory by carrying a weighted backpack.